CTL: Return On Sales

 • Look for any one-time events or unusual items that impacted the ROS.

-• Events that are not part of regular operations will be detailed in Adjustments (near the bottom of the Income Statement).
+• Events that are not part of regular operations will be detailed in Adjustments (line item(s) near the bottom of the Income Statement).

 • You may find additional information in the Notes to the Financial Statements.